One JFK conspiracy theory that could be true

 Perry guesses he spends a "couple hundred hours" each October and November doing research and consulting.
 After all that, you can imagine he's heard a lot of theories.

 The School Book Depository where Oswald shot Kennedy is now the Sixth Floor Museum, featuring exhibits surrounding the tragedy.
-"The conspiracy theories are still around because people don't know what to believe," said museum curator Gary Mack, who admits he's "not satisfied with the official story."
+"The conspiracy theories are still around because people don't know what to believe," said museum curator Gary Mack in 2013, who admitted he was "not satisfied with the official story."

 If Oswald didn't act alone, who was behind the shooting in Dallas's Dealey Plaza on November 22, 1963?
 Some conspiracy theorists believe "the oil people" may have organized a hit on the President; others suspect "people who didn't like the way Kennedy handled civil rights."